-If you’re considering Chapter 7 bankruptcy, you’re probably seeing flashes of old movie scenes where a formerly successful person goes bankrupt.
+If you’re considering Chapter 7 bankruptcy, you might not know about common chapter 7 bankruptcy exemptions.
+Instead, you’re probably envisioning flashes of old movie scenes where a formerly successful person goes bankrupt.
 Hollywood usually depicts these scenes with images of movers coming into the house and taking away all of the person’s possessions.
 Usually, they’re just left with the clothes on their back.

 There are four bankruptcy exemptions that will apply to many Ohio residents’ situations when they file for Chapter 7.
 Do you think you could benefit from one of these exemptions?